 Replace your filters

 This is a simple and easy task that people often forget about.
-Changing the air filters in your home routinely will ensure a clean indoor environment, especially since their primary job is to help remove airborne particles such as dust and pollen.
-It is recommended that you change your filter every 20-45 days, but if you experience allergies or someone in your home has them, a more frequent change may be in order.
+Changing the air filters in your home routinely will ensure a clean indoor environment.
+This is especially true since their primary job is to help remove airborne particles such as dust and pollen.
+It is recommended that you change your filter every 20-45 days.
+However, if you experience allergies or someone in your home has them, a more frequent change may be in order.
 And remember: when in doubt, just take a look and see if it looks clogged or excessively dirty.

 Picking up dust and bacteria with the help of a vacuum cleaner can help keep your home allergy-proof.
-It is recommended that you vacuum your home twice a week starting with the highest levels of your home first and then working down to the floor.
+It is recommended that you vacuum your home twice a week.
+Start with the highest levels of your home first and then work down to the floor.
 Using vacuum attachments can also be a handy way to clean furniture and hard to reach places.
-Also, don’t forget to vacuum large objects like your bookshelf, curtains, and couch cushions, as these items can be magnets for dust and dander.
+Also, don’t forget to vacuum large objects like your bookshelf, curtains, and couch cushions.
+These items can be magnets for dust and dander.

 Purchase a humidifier